Our Top Picks

 Best for a Sore Throat: Traditional Medicinals Organic Throat Coat

 Slippery elm infuses the tea with a taste that’s described as both sweet and earthy.
-It helps soothes sore throats and can help with digestive issues.
+It helps soothe sore throats and can help with digestive issues.
 Throat Coat also contains organic licorice root, which is added to calm digestive issues.

 Each box of Throat Coat comes with sixteen individually wrapped tea bags.
 Steeping takes longer than normal—ten to fifteen minutes—but it’s worth the wait to enjoy the tea’s rejuvenating effects.